tsongtheng/Social-Profiles/README.md

 9. Go to the GitHub page of _your fork_, and make a pull request:

 10. Wait until your pull request is merged.
 If there are any conflicts, you will get a notification and have to resolve the conflict.

-Use Control + Shift + m to toggle the tab key moving focus.
-Alternatively, use esc then tab to move to the next interactive element on the page.
-No file chosen
-Attach files by dragging & dropping, selecting or pasting them.
-Editing Add-Social-Profiles-Hacktoberfest2023/README.md at main · tsongtheng/Add-Social-Profiles-Hacktoberfest2023

 # License